What Is Ethanol and How Is It Produced?

 Ethanol is the chemical name for ethyl alcohol.
 Ethanol is a biofuel made from various plant materials.
-More than 95% of gasoline in the United States contains ethanol.
-E10 contains 10% ethanol and 90% gasoline- an oil product.
-The ethanol component oxygenates the fuel and reduces air pollution.
+More than 95 percent of gasoline in the United States contains ethanol.
+E10 contains 10 percent ethanol and 90 percent gasoline, an oil product.
+The ethanol component oxygenates fuel and reduces air pollution.
 Ethanol is a clear and colorless liquid.
 Ethyl alcohol and grain alcohol are other names for ethanol.
-Whether produced from starch or sugar based feedstock, ethanol has the same chemical formula and properties.
+Whether produced from starch or sugar-based feedstock, ethanol has the same chemical formula and properties.

 The process of refining sugar or corn into ethanol is a processing or an inter-commodity spread.

 Ethanol has a long and storied history as a fuel.
 The Model T, The Ford Motor Company's first car, ran on corn-based ethanol in 1908.
-MTBE (methyl tertiary butyl ether) used to be the oxygenating factor for gasoline but ethanol replaced it in 2003.
-MTBE contaminated groundwater and ethanol became the preferred environmental choice.
+MTBE (methyl tertiary butyl ether) once was the oxygenating factor for gasoline, but ethanol replaced it in 2003.
+MTBE contaminated groundwater, and ethanol became the preferred environmental choice.
 Since 2003, most fueling stations around the United States now provide ethanol blended fuels.
-New laws including the Alternative Motor Fuels Act (1988), Clean Air Act (1990), Energy Policy Act (2005) and The Renewable Fuel Standard Program (RFS) signed in 2006, have all mandated ethanol blending in fuels.
+New laws, including the Alternative Motor Fuels Act (1988), Clean Air Act (1990), Energy Policy Act (2005), and The Renewable Fuel Standard Program (RFS) signed in 2006, have all mandated ethanol blending in fuels.

 Ethanol is a volatile commodity.
-In 2012 when corn made all-time highs at almost $8.50 per bushel, the price of ethanol was almost $2.60 per gallon.
-In 2011 when sugar traded up to 36 cents per pound, the price of ethanol was $2.93 per gallon.
-In late February 2015, corn was around the $3.90 per bushel level and sugar was trading at 14 cents per pound.
+In 2012, when corn prices made all-time highs at almost $8.50 per bushel, the price of ethanol was almost $2.60 per gallon.
+In 2011, when sugar traded up to 36 cents per pound, the price of ethanol was $2.93 per gallon.
+In late February 2015, corn was around $3.90 per bushel and sugar was trading at 14 cents per pound.
 At the same time, ethanol was around $1.38 per gallon.
 As you can see, the price of ethanol is highly correlated with corn and sugar prices.